Mr Mike McKay

 In 2008, 40 years after Concord first began, a celebration of the milestone was held at The Richmond Hill Hotel.
 This was a year in which Concord had much to celebrate, receiving endorsement from the Institute of Hospitality, as well as being shortlisted for the Springboard Education Award.
 The following year, Concord won this prestigious award in recognition of all it had achieved in the field of training.
 In 2011, Concord once again was shortlisted, this time for awards in two of Springboard’s Awards for Excellence categories, receiving a ‘Highly Commended’ in the Best Management Strategy category and ‘Runner Up’ in the Young People Award category.
 In 2012, Concord partnered up with Evolution Training to introduce the City and Guilds ‘Advanced Apprenticeship in Hospitality and Supervision’ for all its trainees.
 In 2013, three new members joined the Concord Hotels group.
 In 2014, the good work that started with Concord's relationship with Evolution was continued when Concord joined forces with a new training partner, HTP Training.

-The Concord Management Development Programme is designed to enhance knowledge and provide trainees with good all-round operational experience whilst giving exposure to various types of hotel environment.
-All trainees complete a two-year Management Development Programme that is endorsed by the Institute of Hospitality.
-They work across four member hotels spending approximately six months in each and gain valuable experience in all areas of hotel operations.
+The Concord Management Development Programme (endorsed by the Institute of Hospitality) and Chef Development Programme are designed to enhance knowledge and provide trainees with good all-round operational experience whilst giving exposure to various types of hotel environment.
+All trainees complete a two-year programme, working across either three or four member hotels (three for the chef programme, four for the management programme) spending an approximately equal amount of time in each and gaining valuable experience in all.

 Concord Hotels is a non-profit making association of hotels that is owned and funded by its members.